gaetbout/connect-4-blockchain/README.md

 Now you'll have a local development environment backed by the NEAR TestNet!

-Go ahead and play with the app and the code.
-As you make code changes, the app will automatically reload.

 Exploring The Code
 ==================

 1. The "backend" code lives in the `/contract` folder.
-See the README there for more info.
-2. The frontend code lives in the `/src` folder. `/src/index.html` is a great place to start exploring.
-Note that it loads in `/src/index.js`, where you can learn how the frontend connects to the NEAR blockchain.
+2. The frontend code lives in the `/src` folder.
 3. Tests: there are different kinds of tests for the frontend and the smart contract.
-See `contract/README` for info about how it's tested.
-The frontend code gets tested with [jest].
-You can run both of these at once with `yarn run test`.

 Deploy
 ======